 Aspen's marketing plan for 2013 is consistent with the changes made in 2012 and 2011.
-In January 2012, Aspen hired an Executive Vice President of Marketing, who supervises a new call center in the Phoenix-metro area which opened in August 2012.
+In January 2012, Aspen hired an Executive Vice President of Marketing, who supervises a call center in the Phoenix-metro area which opened in August 2012.
 This executive has prior experience in marketing with multiple online university competitors and, more recently, an online lead generation company.
 Since opening, the call center has expanded to meet the increasing number of inquiries.

 This change in marketing coincided with our new tuition plan which we launched effective July 15, 2011.
-Our new plan features increased tuition rates on a per course basis; i.e. \$350/credit hour for master or doctorate program.
+Our new plan, announced in May 2013, features tuition rates of \$333.33/credit hour for masters or doctorate programs.

 From 2005 through July 2011 Aspen initiated a number of pre-payment/low per course tuition plans.
-The last plan that ran from June 2010 through July 2011 charged students tuition of only \$3,600 for the entire 12-course Master or Doctorate program (the pre-payment option offered the student the ability to pre-pay \$2,700 for the first four courses or 12 credit hours, followed by \$112.50 per course or \$37.50/credit hour for the remaining eight courses).
+Together we refer to these plans as the Legacy Tuition Plan.
+The last Legacy Tuition Plan that ran from June 2010 through July 2011 charged students tuition of only \$3,600 for the entire 12-course Master or Doctorate program (the pre-payment option offered the student the ability to pre-pay \$2,700 for the first four courses or 12 credit hours, followed by \$112.50 per course or \$37.50/credit hour for the remaining eight courses).
 This program was terminated as of July 15, 2011.
-At March 31, 2013, 43% of our degree-seeking students were on the old pre-paid tuition program.
-However, those students only represented approximately 6% of Aspen's full-time degree-seeking revenues for the quarter ended March 31, 2013, and 3% of Aspen's gross profit from full-time degree seeking students for the quarter ended March 31, 2013.
-The quarter ended December 31, 2012 represented the first quarter in which the old-prepay students were not a majority of our degree seeking students.
-We expect that by the end of 2013, the number of old-prepay students will cease to be material.
+At April 30, 2013, 38% of our degree-seeking students were on the Legacy Tuition Plan.
+However, those students only represented approximately 9% of Aspen's full-time degree-seeking revenues for the four month period ended April 30, 2013.
+The quarter ended December 31, 2012 represented the first quarter in which the Legacy Tuition Plan students were not a majority of our degree-seeking students.
+We expect that by the end of fiscal year 2014, the number of old-prepay students will cease to be material.

-Anticipating significant growth from our new marketing efforts, we spent approximately \$1,000,000 upgrading our information technology in 2011 and approximately \$400,000 in 2012.
+Anticipating significant growth from our new marketing efforts, we spent approximately \$1,000,000 upgrading our information technology in 2011, approximately \$400,000 in 2012 and approximately \$130,000 for the four months ended April 30, 2013.